justinmklam/personal-blog/content/posts/2025/06/levain-monitor-v2/index.md

 ![Hot plate time](IMG_8314.jpg)

 First one didn’t work.
-I ordered lead free, low temp solder paste thinking it would be better for me, but it didn’t flow.
+I ordered lead free, but high temp solder paste thinking it would be better for me, but it didn’t flow.

 Second attempt, I ordered the right paste and it was much better.